 What’s Twitter?
 And why should you care?

 Well, I am sure you know what it is, but just to recap, it’s a micro-blogging social media platform.
 There are a few things that make Twitter different.
 The first is the length of the posts or updates.
 They’re limited.
-And limited to 140 characters (although there’s talk of the character limit being increased to 280 characters for some users).
-You might think you can’t say anything in 140 characters, but you’d be surprised.
+And limited to 280 characters (although it used to be 140).
+You might think you can’t say anything in that many characters, but you’d be surprised.
 It teaches you to be concise.
 Anyway, there are other differences too.
 The Twitter algorithm is different to Facebook, although it isn’t quite what it used to be.
 Historically, your timeline was a very very fast moving feed that was more chronological than anything else.
 This was great in some ways, but there was the possibility of missing tweets from your favourite people, and that’s what the Twitter algorithm aims to avoid.
 This shouldn’t happen as much now.
 Which has got to be good.
 Well, I think it is.
 Personally, I have noticed the changes on Twitter, but I haven’t felt it’s hindered my user experience.
 But maybe that’s just me?

 I should say that, quite off piste, that I do have a bit of a thing about when social media networks announce changes in the algorithm.
 You know everyone goes into a panic, creates really naff blog posts and content about how Facebook is screwing us over, or Instagram has turned into the devil?
 Yeah.
 I like to wait and see.
 And even then I know it’s a borrowed platform, by which I mean I don’t own it.
 So I can’t control it.
 I just need to work with what I have.
 But that’s a whole different blog…